Expressive power of complex-valued restricted Boltzmann machines for solving non-stoquastic Hamiltonians: Introduction

-We also emphasize that our main concern in the paper is why the inaccuracy of vQMC for non-stoquastic models is significantly larger than for stoquastic models~\cite{ferrari2018dynamical,thibaut2019long,ferrari2019neural,choo2019two}.
+We still emphasize that our main concern in the paper is why errors from vQMC for non-stoquastic models are significantly larger than those for stoquastic models~\cite{ferrari2018dynamical,thibaut2019long,ferrari2019neural,choo2019two}.
 However, such relatively large errors from non-stoquastic models may still be enough to obtain the ground state properties depending on the problem at hand (when the gap is much bigger than the errors even for large enough $N$).
 We thus do not claim a difficulty of a particular Hamiltonian (such as the two-dimensional \JJ model) for the vQMC; rather we want to understand \textit{when and why} some Hamiltonians are relatively more difficult than others.

 The remainder of the paper is organized as follows.
 We introduce the complex RBM wavefunctions and our optimization methods in Sec.~\ref{sec:RBM}.
 We next establish our main observations in Sec.~\ref{sec:preliminary_examples} by studying how non-stoquasticity affects the RBM using the one-dimensional XXZ and the \JJ models, the properties of which are well known.
 We then confirm our observations using a specially devised Hamiltonian in Sec.~\ref{sec:further_experiments}.
 We then resolve discrepancies between our and previous studies in Sec.~\ref{sec:supervised_learning} and conclude with the final remark in Sec.~\ref{sec:conclusion}.